Teach The Right Words In The Right Ways

 An educated dog is a thinking dog.
-He looks at you and reads your facial expressions and body language.
-He listens carefully.
-He pieces together individual words into complex actions.
+He watches you.
+He pays close attention to you.
+He "reads" your facial expressions and body language.
+He listens carefully and pieces together individual words into complex actions.

 "Where's your rope toy, Buffy?
 Where is it?
 Go find it.
 Oops, that's your hedgehog toy.
 Drop it.
 Good girl.
 Now go find your rope toy.
 Is it upstairs?
 Go upstairs.
 Upstairs.
 Get your rope toy.
 Good girl, you got it!
 Bring it here.
 Good!
 Now give it to me.
 Drop it.
 Good girl!
 Yay!"

-First, your dog has to learn the meaning of all those words.
+First, your dog has to learn the meaning of those words.
 That's where you come in.

 You need to know the best words to teach.